 With its millions of flowers growing on 70 acres of gardens, Keukenhof has been a showplace for the Dutch floral industry for over 50 years.
 En route to this full-day excursion, you’ll stop at the Aalsmeer Flower Auction.
 Then you’ll arrive at Keukenhof, home of the largest flower garden on Earth, where you’ll have plenty of time to explore the grounds.
 Each spring, more than 7 million flowers burst into bloom, including yellow daffodils, crocus, narcissi and hyacinths, as well as over 1,000 colorful and original varieties of tulips.
 This evening, celebrate your last night in Amsterdam with an optional canal cruise.

 Canal Cruise & Dinner $115* pp

-Travel along the canals of Amsterdam on a low-slung house boat, enjoying the view of row houses lit up for the night.
+Cruise along the canals of Amsterdam on a houseboat, enjoying the view of row houses lit up for the night.
 Your cruise will take you through the center of the city as you enjoy dinner by lantern light.

 Extend Your Stay

 Extend your stay in the Dutch capital with plenty of free time to do as much or as little as you please.
 Wander through Dam Square, explore the art at the Rijksmuseum or join our optional excursion to the Delft and the Hague.

 Amsterdam2 nights - hotel info